michaelmarty/UniDec/readme.md

 convert the data to .txt.
 It will compress the retention time dimension into a single spectrum.
 A single file can be opened directly, or multiple files can be converted using Tools > Simple Batch Process Raw to Txt.
 For a fancier conversion such as extracting specific functions or scans, try Tools > Raw to Txt Conversion Wizard.
 Note: rawreader.exe has been replaced with the MassLynxSDK 4.5 Python library.
 Water's converters will need MassLynxRaw.dll and/or cdt.dll in the same directory as the converter executables (the unidec_bin folder or the top directory).
+You can find these at: [https://interface.waters.com/masslynx/developers-area/sdks/](https://interface.waters.com/masslynx/developers-area/sdks/).

 Thermo .raw files can be read as you would a text file on Windows thanks to [multiplierz](https://github.com/BlaisProteomics/multiplierz).
 You will need [MSFileReader](https://thermo.flexnetoperations.com/control/thmo/download?element=6306677) installed.
 Please cite them (http://onlinelibrary.wiley.com/doi/10.1002/pmic.201700091/abstract).
 It will compress all scans together unless parsed with MetaUniDec.